oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-hbase/oracle-to-hbase.md

     ![Replicat REPHBASE status](./images/replicat-status.png " ")

     ***Target deployment completed!***
-## Task 4: Validation of the GoldenGate Configuration for HBase as Target
+## Task 4: Validation of the GoldenGate configuration for HBase as target

 1. Open a ***New Window*** on the terminal, and move the terminal side by side as shown below.